monopole/snt/basics/replication.md

 tut_WatchPods 20
 ```

-If necessary, recreate the service, get
-the (new) loadBalancer address, hit the LB, and try
-interleaving requests with deletion of all pods.
-See
+Delete _all_ pods, and try interleaving requests with
+deletion of all pods.
+See if the pods stay dead long
-if the pods stay dead long enough to fail a request.
+enough to fail a request.

 <!-- @deleteAllPods -->
 ```